Czech Republic Digital Nomad Visa - 2026 Update

 Professional Qualification in IT

-• Certifications or evidence of specialized expertise.
+• Evidence of relevant work experience or specialized expertise.

 How to Apply for the Czech Republic Digital Nomad Visa – Step-by-Step Instructions